 Welcome to Dormice Class Page

 In Dormice class we base our planning and activities each week on what the children are interested in and have been doing in nursery at that time.
 This means that our themes are likely to regularly change in line with the children's ever changing ideas and interests!
-Please check your child's diary for updates on some of the group activities that we will be doing in Nursery each week and keep an eye out for additions to the displays and things around the classroom that the children have been doing.
+Please check your child's Tapestry and keep an eye out for additions to the displays and things around the classroom that the children have been doing during their time with us.

 In our setting

 The session runs from 08:40-11:45: Monday- Friday term time only.
-The children can start at our nursery with two year old funding at 2 years 9 months old or the term following their 3rd birthday, when they are entitled to 15 hours of Early Education Funding.
+The children can start at our nursery with two year old funding or paid sessions at 2 years 9 months old or the term following their 3rd birthday, when they are entitled to 15 hours of Early Education Funding.

 The children in our setting are encouraged to make their own choices and develop key skills within our enabling environment that allows them to learn and progress.
 We aim to make all the children feel valued as part of our nursery and foundation stage and ensure that the learning environment reflects the creativity, interests, thoughts and needs of all of our children.